Welcome to PEDRA

 How are files imported into PEDRA?

-PEDRA supports three methods of importing data: 1) legacy files, e.g. PARC, Solartron, Gamry, 2) delimiated files having using an interface to delete header information and choose data columns of frequency, real and imaginary impedance, 3) copy and paste spreadsheet from a spreadsheet.
+PEDRA supports three methods of importing data: 1) legacy files, e.g. PARC, Solartron, Gamry, 2) delimiated files having using an interface to delete header information and choose data columns of frequency, real and imaginary impedance, 3) copy and paste from a spreadsheet.

 What is the procedure for performing a fit to the data?